Martiless/Alices-Wonderland/README.md

 To create a website that is comprehensive and informative for a user, as a developer you need to look at all aspects of the website and how someone who visits your website will use it.
 You have to consider all the user stories that have been outlined in the above sections.

 ## Strategy
-The strategy principal looks at user needs, as well product/service objectives.
+The strategy principle looks at user needs, as well as product/service objectives.
 This website's target audience was broken down into three categories:
 ### Roles:
 * New User
 * Existing User